link1905/system-design-101/content/docs/system-administration/system-protection/iam.md

 ## Identity

+When a user seeks to access a system, they must first **authenticate** by providing valid credentials, such as passwords or secret keys.
+This verification process establishes the user's **identity**.

 ### Temporary Credentials

-When a user seeks to access a system, they must first **authenticate** by providing valid credentials, such as passwords or secret keys.
-This verification process establishes the user's **Identity**.

 While it is technically feasible to store and reuse a user's permanent credentials locally on the frontend layer to avoid repetitive input, this approach introduces significant security vulnerabilities.
 If a user's device is compromised or stolen, these stored credentials could be directly exploited by an attacker, granting unauthorized access.

-To mitigate this risk, a more secure practice is to issue and utilize **short-lived temporary credentials** instead of persistently storing the user's primary secrets.
+To mitigate this risk, a more secure practice is to issue and utilize **short-lived credentials** instead of persistently storing the user's primary secrets.
 These temporary credentials are valid only for a limited duration.
 Consequently, even if such a credential were intercepted or stolen,